 I am developing a fierce interest in philosophy after having worked alongside many people asking themselves “What is life and how shall I live mine?”.

-I work privately in a large, light and comfortable room in Yelverton where I aim to offer a service that meets your therapeutic needs, as well practical ones (as in how often and when to meet).
+I work privately in a light and comfortable bespoke therapy room in my garden in Horrabridge where I aim to offer a service that meets your therapeutic needs, as well practical ones (as in how often and when to meet).

 I work in Exeter on Tuesday afternoons/evenings at The Practice Rooms.
 Please look up their website http:www.thepracticerooms.co.uk.

 There is safety in exploring your own experience in a confidential environment.
 I liken it to being on a journey.
 You may find you need to stop and look at the map for some reason.
 Perhaps you are lost, or don’t like the road you have been on.
 Maybe you wonder what other roads are out there.
 It might be that the ride has been very bumpy or traumatic even.
 Counselling offers you a chance to stop, look at the map and have time to yourself to help with the next step.

 "If we do not change the direction we are going, we are likely to end up where we are headed."

 In this time I don’t tell you where to go nor do I judge your progress.
 It can be very helpful having someone looking at the map with you.
 If I point to what I see on the map, this may enhance your view.